York County Heritage Rail Trail: Historical development

 The York County Heritage Rail Trail is located along railroad tracks built during the nineteenth century as part of the Northern Central Railroad (NCR).
-The NCR was an important link between Washington, D.C. and points along the northern path to Lake Ontario and upstate New York.
+The NCR was an important link between Washington, D.C., and points along the northern path to Lake Ontario and upstate New York.

 During the Civil War, the railroad was a target of the Confederate Army before the Battle of Gettysburg.
-The Confederate Army’s troops tried to isolate the Union's capital by damaging the railroad, telegraph wires and bridges.
+The Confederate Army's troops tried to isolate the Union's capital by damaging the railroad, telegraph wires and bridges.
 On November 18 and 19, 1863, President Lincoln traveled on the railroad and stopped at Hanover Junction before giving the Gettysburg Address.

 Between the years of 1838 and 1972, the NCR connected Baltimore, Maryland to York, Pennsylvania and vastly contributed to the municipalities along the railroad.
 The line eventually came under Pennsylvania Railroad (PRR) ownership.
 In 1968 the PRR and rival New York Central Railroad merged to form the Penn Central Transportation Company (PC).
 By 1970 PC was bankrupt.
 The line sustained significant damage resulting from Hurricane Agnes in 1972.
 PC joined the government-created Conrail in 1976 and the line was abandoned shortly thereafter.
 The state of Maryland abandoned the line within state borders; Pennsylvania removed one track and left the second in place.
 In 1990 York County officials looked to develop the 18.5 mile-corridor alongside the dormant trackage.

-Expansion of the Heritage Rail Trail north along the Codorus Creek, called the Northern Extension, began in 2005 at John Rudy County Park and headquarters of the York County Department of Parks & Recreation.
+Expansion of the Heritage Rail Trail north along the Codorus Creek, called the Northern Extension, began in 2005 at John C. Rudy County Park and headquarters of the York County Department of Parks & Recreation.
 The Northern Extension is being completed in phases, with 4.3 miles from the County Park to U.S. Route 30 completed in 2015.
 Construction of the section from US 30 to North George Street in the City of York is expected to be completed by the end of 2018.
 The City of York is undertaking the remaining distance to connect the Northern Extension to the mainline York County Heritage Rail Trail from North George Street to Philadelphia Street and should be ready sometime in 2019.